Normally flat submanifolds with semi-parallel Moebius second fundamental form: Introduction

 \begin{theorem} Let $f:M^{n}\to \mathbb{R}^{n+p}$, $n \geq 4$, be an isometric immersion with flat normal bundle that has at least three distinct principal normal vector fields with at least one of them with multiplicity greater than one.
 If the Moebius second fundamental form is semi-parallel then $f(M^n)$ is locally a submanifold with constant Moebius scalar curvature. \end{theorem}

 From Theorem 5.5 of \cite{semi}, we have that a Moebius semi-parallel hypersurface $f:M^{n}\to \mathbb{R}^{n+1}$, $n \geq 4,$ with three distinct principal curvatures and constant Moebius scalar curvature has parallel Moebius second fundamental form.
-Therefore, from Theorem \ref{three-normals} we obtain the following consequence.
+Therefore, from Theorem \ref{three-normals} and the main theorem of \cite{classification-mobius-parallel-hyper} we obtain the following consequence.